Azure-Samples/azure-search-python-samples/search-website-functions-v4/bulk-upload/readme.md

-# Create Cognitive Search Index from CSV file
+# Create Azure AI Search Index from CSV file

 1. Change the following values in the `bulk_upload.py` file: